run-x/opta-docs/content/en/miscellaneous/iam.md

 export AWS_SESSION_TOKEN=RoleSessionToken
 ```

-You can now run opta and any other AWS cli/sdk with the opta role.
+You can now run Opta and any other AWS cli/sdk with the Opta role.

 ### Cross Account Access

-If you want to give a user access to run opta in account a while their IAM role/user is in account b, simply refine
+If you want to give a user access to run Opta in account a while their IAM role/user is in account b, simply refine
-the opta role you created in account a to allow role assumption from account b (again, you can further specify which
+the Opta role you created in account a to allow role assumption from account b (again, you can further specify which
 iam users/roles are) and make sure that you allowed role assumption in the assumer to the new account.

 ### Long Term Credentials

 For long term credentials (e.g. to hardcode into a CI system), we recommend you create an IAM user who can then assume
-the role used by opta and using its credentials, assuming the opta role as part of the process.
+the role used by Opta and using its credentials, assuming the Opta role as part of the process.

 # GCP